How to Remove Fake Google Reviews

 There are so many opportunities for you to obtain customer feedback, here are eight easy ways to help get you started.

 Stay on top of what people are saying about your company.
 Any solid reputation management plan includes monitoring what people are saying and engaging with your audience.

 Start by setting up Google Alerts, it takes no more than 10 minutes.
 Add alerts for your brand name, website, CEO, and keywords.
 There are also a bunch of applications in the market that can help you with monitoring social mentions, building brand awareness, and reviews.
-Examples would be Mention, Moz’s Fresh Web Explorer, Brandwatch, Sprout Social, and TalkWalker.
+Examples would be Mention, Brandwatch, or Sprout Social.